hieutnbk2011/Orthanc-Docker-DEV_RIS/README.md

 https://github.com/sscotti/Orthanc-Docker-DEV_RIS/blob/main/docs/devtool.png

 More details to be added as the project evolves.
+Will soon put up a demo on a VPS so that you can check it out without going through the process of setting it up.